 Do you feel a spiritual hole which needs filling in your life?
 Would you appreciate the chance to chat informally over a cup of tea and cake?
 In addition to services at our village churches on Sunday, our benefice offers:

-St Matthew’s Café is closed for the cold winter months of January and February but will be back on 1st March.
+St Matthew’s Café is back on 1st March.
 The café is an informal gathering with tea and cakes and a story on the first Thursday of the month at St Matthew’s Midgham between 3.00 and 4.30 pm.

 Walk and talk – this group meets on the third Friday of the month at 12.00 noon for a short walk ending with a drink together at the Pub.
-Next meeting Friday, 16th February at The Six Bells, Beenham.
+Next meeting Friday, 9th March at The Six Bells, Beenham.
 Please note: Walk and Talk is now on the 2nd Friday of the month.

 Communion Service – a quiet service at Watermill Court at 3.30pm on the third Wednesday of every month followed by tea and cake.
 Next one, 21st February.